rpivo/lambda-to-sns-publish-template/README.md

 A simple template for publishing to an AWS SNS topic using a Boto3 Lambda function.

+### Why use Docker?

+If you're using a non-Linux operating system as your development machine, you'll need to bundle Python dependencies for Linux somehow.
+This setup uses the `amazonlinux` Docker image to bundle Python dependencies for Lambda.

+### Setup

 To build the Lambda zip:

 - Create an environment file inside the sh folder called **env.sh** that exports a `LOCAL_PATH` variable representing the current directory where the build will occur.
 Ex: